 I hate it.

-But if there's a way out of all of this...if there's a place that will offer me food, shelter, bath, security, AND freedom, I won't even move an inch at Missus's commands.
+But if there's a way out of all of this...
+If there's a place that will offer me food, shelter, bath, security, and freedom, I won't even move an inch at Missus's commands.
 However, there isn't a place like that.
 There's no place that'll proffer me something like that without the expense of one of those things I wanted: freedom.

 I have most of those things in Orihime but not liberty.
 I'll have most of those things if I'll get married off to some rich man, but still I'm just transferring my bondage.
 So how can I even attain those things without forsaking one of them?
 How can such a simple life be impossible?

 I nip my lip and resist scrunching my face in disgust.
-Oh kami-sama, of all things, why a shabby wrinkled old man in a loincloth as my real first client?
+Oh kami-sama, of all things, why a shabby, wrinkled old man in a loincloth as my real first client?
 Why, why, why?

 The wolf in a loincloth approaches, and everything in me is shrieking in panic.
-Appalled and nonknowledgeable of what to do, I freeze on the futon.
+Appalled and not knowing what to do, I freeze on the futon.
 And I know...this is going to be the reality I'll be facing over and over again.

 I hate this!
 I really, really hate this!

 Exactly when I'm thinking of committing something similar to seppuku, the door slams open again.
 And there, to my greatest relief, stands a panting demon-masked stranger I had the heavenly fortune to meet.

 "What are you doing here?
 Get out!
-This room is reserved for me and this fresh girl!" the old man shouts at my disguised 'savior.'
+This room is reserved for me and this fresh girl!" the old man shouts at my disguised savior.

 "Your money's back.
 So leave."
 I can hear a smirk behind the mask.

-The old man fumes.
-"You insolent brat!
+The old man fumes, "You insolent brat!
 This is my reservation, and you have no right to take it away from me!
 I reserved her for the week!"
 Determined to oppose the hidden Shibuya-san, the senior points at me so covetously.

 But Shibuya-san is unshakable.
 "She's not reserved for you anymore, and she's not going to be reserved to anyone in the future.
 You reserved her for a week, but I reserved her for eternity."